 - lost of earnings because you need time to recover from your injury.

 It can also include loss of future earnings if you can’t work in the same role as before.
 Or if the injury forces you into early retirement due to your injury.
 As well as any income your partner may lose because they take time off work to become your carer.

 How long will my claim take?

 The average medical negligence compensation claim takes between 18 months to two years.
-This time can be longer if the other party does any number of things.
+This time limit can be longer if the other party does any number of things.
 For instance, they might: